Goodbye 2017; hello, 2018!

 Read the rest at Parent.co!

-“Did they have a home?”
-Sprout asked me.
-I had just finished telling him the Christmas story.
+“Did they have a home?” my three-year-old asked as I finished telling him the Christmas story.

-Here are some ways to turn away from consumerism and towards others at Christmas:
+Here are some ways to turn away from consumerism and towards serving others at Christmas: